hhalvors/lemmon/README.md

 	4. Push all assumptions to the start

-	5. Convert to Fitch style
+	5. Convert to and from Fitch style

-	6. Convert from Fitch style
+	6. Convert to and from Sequent style

 5. Parser from String to Proposition